mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/bristle_engine.rst

 Anti-Aliasing
     This will decrease the jaggy-ness of the lines.
 Composite Bristles
-    This "composes the bristle colors within one dab," but explains that the effect is "probably subtle."
+    This "composes the bristle colors within one dab," but explains that the effect is "probably subtle".

 .. image:: /images/brushes/Krita-tutorial7-B.I.2-2.png